Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Introduction

+The damping parameter \(\delta > 0\) and the weights \(\omega_1, \omega_2 > 0\) can be chosen in terms of the monotonicity and the Lipschitz constant of the primal PDE~\eqref{eq:intro:nonlinear_primal_pde} to guarantee a well-posed and convergent Zarantonello iteration.
+See Sections~\ref{sec:Zarantonello_least_squares}--\ref{sec:alternative_weightings} for an analysis and discussion of different sufficient choices.
+The minimization over finite element spaces will eventually lead to computable discrete iterates.
+This completes step~\ref{step:lsfem}.

+We highlight that the residual in~\eqref{eq:intro:nonlinear_pde} leads to the direct inclusion of general right-hand sides \(f_1 - \div f_2 \in H^{-1}(\Omega)\) into the least-squares minimization~\eqref{eq:intro:minimization}.
+An alternative treatment of rough right-hand sides in the context of minimal residual methods consists of the application of regularizing operators as introduced in \cite[Section~3]{FuhrerHeuerKarkulik2022} for the lowest-order case and in~\cite[Section~4.3]{DieningStornTscherpel2023} for arbitrary polynomial degree.

-Therein, the Friedrichs constant \(C_{\textup{F}} > 0\) ensures the robustness with respect to the size of the domain \(\Omega\).
-See Section~\ref{sec:Zarantonello_least_squares} for a discussion of the choice of the weights \(\omega_1, \omega_2 > 0\) and the damping parameter \(\delta > 0\) to guarantee a well-posed and convergent iteration.
-The least-squares functional \(Z_k(f_1, f_2)\) provides a built-in a~posteriori estimator for the discretization error of the linearized problem.
-This motivates its application in an adaptive mesh-refinement algorithm for determining the approximate Zarantonello update resulting in an adaptive Uzawa-type algorithm with an outer linearization loop and an inner adaptive mesh-refinement loop.
+The least-squares functional \(Z_k(f_1, f_2;\,\cdot\,,\,\cdot\,)\) provides a built-in a~posteriori estimator for the discretization error of the linearized problem.
+This motivates its application in an adaptive mesh-refinement algorithm for determining the approximate Zarantonello update resulting in an adaptive Uzawa-type algorithm with an outer linearization loop and an inner adaptive mesh-refinement loop; cf.~\cite{BanschMorinNochetto2002}.
 The combination of linearization and adaptive mesh refinement follows the analysis from~\cite{FuhrerPraetorius2018} guaranteeing global convergence of the overall algorithm for arbitrary initial guesses \((p^0, u^0) \in H(\div, \Omega) \times H^1_0(\Omega)\).
 To the best of our knowledge, this is the first global convergence result for an adaptive LSFEM for nonlinear PDEs.
 While fixed-point iterations are typically slower than the Newton method, the presented algorithm is particularly attractive due to the guaranteed convergence and may be used to compute a good initial guess for a subsequent Gauss--Newton iteration.